Loss of Services Reports

 What's Included in the Report?

-Our Loss of Services reports are charged on an hourly rate basis and usually include:
+Our Loss of Services reports are charged on an hourly basis and typically cover:

 A review of relevant statements, records, and evidence outlining the Claimant’s or deceased person’s role in providing services